 Make sure the saddle fits properly, too.

 - It doesn’t matter much about the saddle pad if the saddle doesn’t fit your horse.
-A master saddle fitter is the best resource on how to verify that your horse’s shape matches that of his saddle.
-Saddle fitters will also make adjustments to flocking and tree width if the saddle is designed to allow that.
+A master saddle fitter is the best resource to verify that your horse’s shape matches that of his saddle.
+Saddle fitters will also adjust flocking and tree width if the saddle is designed to allow that.

 - You may also want to switch to a thinner pad if possible.
 Resist the urge to add more saddle pads if you are unsure about saddle fit.
 This is like adding more socks to a shoe that is too tight!

 - Look for saddle pads that have a contoured top, these fit nicely into your saddle’s gullet.
 Some saddle pads even have cutouts for the wither area.
-You will find both English and Western saddle pads can come with contoured toplines.
-Shopping for such pads below!
+Both English and Western saddle pads can come with contoured toplines.

 Saddle pads that mimic the shape of withers are the most comfortable for your horse!

 - You may also find that your horse starts his exercise looking perfect, but when you get back to the barn, the saddle pad has had a party under the saddle and probably invited some friends.
 It’s a hot mess under there of wrinkles and sliding fabric.
 This is also a sign your saddle and pad combo needs some adjustment – most likely the saddle.

 For more about saddle fit – this article has you covered!

 Tuck everything into the gullet!

 If you want to easily shop for horse supplies, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!